So… fringe or no fringe?22 January 2019

 - You have strong facial features – a feathered or textured fringe can help to soften these;

 - You have a heart-shaped face or a round face.

 Fringes don’t work quite so well if you have…

 - A square face shape or a square jawline;

 But there are always ways to find the right fringe for you if your heart is set on it.

 Fringe hairstyles – what else to consider

 When weighing up whether to go for a fringe or not, here are some other things to think about:

-- More frequent haircuts – hair grows surprisingly quickly and you may need more frequent visits to your hair stylist to keep your fringe at its ideal length.
+Hair grows surprisingly quickly and you may need more frequent visits to your hairstylist to keep your fringe cut at its ideal length.
 Also, you may find you have to keep on top of recolouring root growth more frequently.

-- Don’t assume that curly hair is a ‘no no’ where fringes are concerned – we’ve helped a number of clients with naturally curly hair create a stunning look which incorporates a fringe.
+We’ve helped a number of clients with natural curls create a stunning look that incorporates a fringe.
 The key is to remove some of the weight so there’s more vitality, lift and shape to the hair overall.
-It’s also important, to take care with your curls when styling to avoid building up frizz.
-See these hair care tips for curly hair.
+Once your stylist knows how the curl sits, you can be braver with the cut.
+It’s also important to take care with your curls when styling to avoid building up frizz.